obenland/the-bootstrap/readme.txt

 * Changed site title and description transport method to postMessage in Theme Customizer
 * Displays a message to administrators, when no menu has ben set for the main navigation
 * Added Japanese translation.
 Props Yoichi Kikuchi
+* Fixed a layout bug for attachment pages on narrow screens

 = 1.6.0 =
 * Added a Gallery Widget for sidebars